 "shade the banks wi' tow'ring trees,

-And bonnie spreading bushes
+And bonnie spreading bushes",

 he planted 15 million trees and constructed the two bridges captured here.